leveluptuts/gQuery/docs/src/docs.md

 }
 ```

-### 4. Use that thang
+### 4. Use it

+Run your dev process.
+Because gQuery uses a plugin to control the codegen, it will remove all .gq files then regenerate anytime there is a change to .graphql files.
 The codegen will find the file and spit out a file next to it.
 Named

 ```
 FileName.gq.ts